Risk factorsBy Mayo Clinic staff

 - Eating disorders.
 People who have anorexia are at higher risk of osteoporosis.
 Low food intake can reduce the amount of calcium ingested.
 In women, anorexia can stop menstruation, which also weakens bone.

-- Weight-loss surgery.
-A reduction in the size of your stomach or a bypass of part of the intestine limits the amount of surface area available to absorb nutrients, including calcium.
+- Gastrointestinal surgery.
+A reduction in the size of your stomach or a bypass or removal of part of the intestine limits the amount of surface area available to absorb nutrients, including calcium.

 Steroids and other medications